xinniyee/ip/docs/README.md

 ## Features:
 - Add and manage different types of tasks (To-Do, Deadline, Event)
 - Search for tasks by keywords 🔍
-- Mark tasks as done ✅ or remove them ❌
+- Mark tasks as done ✅ or unmark them ❌
+- Delete task
 - View your full task list 📋

 ## Adding Todos